JonJagger/cyber-dojo/readme.txt

 Clicking on a traffic light opens a new page showing the diffs for that increment.
 There is a bug somewhere in the diff code, it often fails for the 1st traffic-light.
 I decided to release it anyway.
+The diff-view page does not work in Internet Explorer 8.

 Adding a new language